Dear Santa poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Liam makes his first wish, actively choosing to accept Satan's help despite his misgivings, crossing into a world where his selfish desires can be fulfilled., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Liam realizes his wishes are having unintended consequences—his success is hurting others, his family is growing more distant, and Satan's true nature begins to show.
+Structural examination shows that this crucial beat Liam realizes his wishes are having unintended consequences—his success is hurting others, his family is growing more distant, and Satan's true nature begins to show.
 False victory turns to creeping dread., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Liam has a realization: he must make a final, selfless choice to undo the damage.
 He learns the loophole or discovers that true selflessness can break Satan's hold.
 Armed with new understanding, he makes the conscious choice to sacrifice what he wants for others., demonstrating the transformation achieved throughout the journey.